richardmleggett/al2tex/docs/usage/diagrams.rst

 Coverage Map Diagram
 --------------------

 Alignments are binned based on their position in the target contigs, and counted to calculate the coverage of each bin.
+By default, the bin size is 30 bp, but this can be set using the ``-binsize`` option.
 To avoid counting the same query region multiple times, alignments with overalpping query coordinates are filtered by choosing the longest alignment.
 For each target contig a heatmap image is produced in which each pixel represents the coverage of a bin.
 These are arranged in a tex or svg file.
 Note that each heatmap image is a fixed size, so the pixel scale is adjusted to fit.

 .. image:: images/coverage_map_example.png